Brooks Ghost 10 Review

 Now for the cons.
 The outsole durability has always been an issue, so the premium material package amounts to nothing when the underside tends to wear and tear faster than shoes from, say, the Adidas or Nike stable.
 Then, there’s the staid plainness of the DNA foam material, which provides the expected (and ordinary) foam-based cushioning and nothing more.

-You’ll also have to live up with the blemishes and finishing defects in some examples of the Ghost 10.
+You’ll also have to live up to the blemishes and finishing defects in some examples of the Ghost 10.
 We’ve often highlighted this issue in our past reviews (G7 review), and some production models might have skewed assembly or glue marks.
-So visually inspect any Brooks shoe before you buy.
+So, visually inspect any Brooks shoe before you buy.

 Read Next – 10 Brooks shoes